-Here at No Echo, we love soundtracks.
-We've written about 'em before, and we'll certainly do so again.
+I love soundtracks.
+I've written about 'em before, and I'll certainly do so again.
 For this go-round, I'm selecting songs from the other end of the spectrum from your "Eye of the Tiger"s and your "St. Elmo's Fire"s.
 Tracks like the eight that follow: tunes from dusty little corners of the entertainment world that often require a fair amount of digging to uncover.

 After much internal debate, I present you with some of my personal favorites.
 I hope you enjoy 'em as much as I do…